christopherAlberts/immensity/README.md

 ```

 ### Decrypt String ###
-Now lets decode our ecrypted string.
-Please note that the *'data_input'* variable is not a string in this case bath rather the dictioonary we recieved when we encrypted our string.
+Now let's decode our encrypted string.
+Please note that the *'data_input'* variable is not a string in this case bath rather the dictionary we received when we encrypted our string.
 ```python3
 from PythonProjects.Immensity.immensity import immensity